Your privacy #

 - I’m a public servant - can you take down personal information about me? #

-Whilst we have a general presumption that more openness is better, we will consider requests to remove the names of public servants when it seems unlikely that the public interest will be harmed by doing so.
+Whilst WhatDoTheyKnow strives to preserve and promote transparency and openness, we will consider requests to remove the names of public servants when it seems unlikely that the public interest will be harmed by doing so.

 This means that:

 - If you hold a junior, non-decision making post we will consider requests to remove your details.
-Removing these details is difficult for our volunteers to do, so please let us know why this really matters to you.
-If we agree to remove your details we will take reasonable steps to do so but in some cases may not be able to for technical reasons.
+Removing these details is time- consuming for our volunteers, so please let us know why this really matters to you.
+If we agree to remove your details we will take reasonable steps to do so but in some cases may not be able to as it can be difficult to remove material from some types of document, such as images and PDFs.

 Learn more from the help for FOI officers -->